Renowned for its artistic flourishing, Renaissance Florence saw prominent families investing their fortunes into the city’s artistic...

 min Read9 November 2023

-In the 1550s and early 1560s Titian delivered a series of seven large canvases to King Phillip II of Spain.
-Each translated a small section of the Epic poem Metamorphoses, by Roman poet Ovid, into paint.
-Titian coined the term “Poesie” to describe them: paintings which are poems.
+In the 1550s and early 1560s, Titian attempted to deliver a series of seven large canvases to King Philip II of Spain.
+Each translated a small section of the epic poem Metamorphoses by Roman poet Ovid, into paint.
+Titian coined the term “poesie” to describe them: paintings could be classified as poems.

-People consider these seven “Poesies” as some of Titian’s most magnificent work and accordingly we shall meet each Poesie in turn, in a series of articles.
-Before we begin – let’s get up to speed with Titian:
+People consider these seven “poesies” as some of Titian’s most magnificent work and accordingly, we shall meet each one in chronological order in this article.

 Titian’s establishment as the one-to-watch among the upper echelons of Italian society reached a high point when he met with the Holy Roman Emperor Charles V in 1530.
 This propelled him into the imperial court and led to the royal commission of paintings from Ovid in the 1550s.